osteele/p5-server/README.md

   modified.
 - **JavaScript-only sketches.** A sketch can be a single JavaScript file.
 You don't need to create an HTML file just to run the sketch.
+- **p5.js 2.x.** Generated HTML and JavaScript-only sketches run on p5.js 2.3.
+  HTML sketches that include p5.js themselves keep using the version they specify.
 - **Automatic includes.** If a JavaScript-only sketch uses a function from [one of these libraries](https://osteele.github.io/p5-server/p5-analysis/libraries), the